SamOllason/samollason.github.io/_posts/2020-10-15-inspire-book-notes.markdown

 # Going full agile

-The 'classic' team structure clearly encourages the '[waterfall](https://en.wikipedia.org/wiki/Waterfall_model)' development process.
-MC mentions this and says that although lots of companies reject the waterfall approach adopt an [agile](https://en.wikipedia.org/wiki/Agile_software_development) approach
+The 'classic' team structure clearly encourages the '<a href="https://en.wikipedia.org/wiki/Waterfall_model" target="_blank">waterfall</a>' development process.
+MC mentions this and says that although lots of companies reject the waterfall approach adopt an <a href="https://en.wikipedia.org/wiki/Agile_software_development" target="_blank">agile</a> approach
 (of working in small batches and regularly reviewing to react to change), lots of companies only apply this to their software development and delivery process (the very few final steps at the end of the chain).
 Instead, MC says that companies should apply this approach